Freeda-F/terraform-vpc-aws/README.md

 ```
 ## Variables used

-- region : Region of the VPC (default: us-east-2)
+- region - Region of the VPC (default: us-east-2)
-- cidr_block : CIDR block for the VPC (default: 10.0.0.0/16)
+- cidr_block - CIDR block for the VPC (default: 10.0.0.0/16)
-- project : Name of project this VPC is meant for (default: demo)
+- project - Name of project this VPC is meant for (default: demo)
-- ami : Bastion Amazon Machine Image (AMI) ID
+- ami - Bastion Amazon Machine Image (AMI) ID
-- type : Instance type for bastion instance (default: t2.micro)
+- type - Instance type for bastion instance (default: t2.micro)
-- key : EC2 Key pair name for the bastion
+- key - EC2 Key pair name for the bastion
-- access_key :
+- access_key - access key id for the IAM user
-- secret_key :
+- secret_key - secret key for the IAM user

 ## How to Configure